-Veteran and pioneer grimey hiphop heads, Mobb Deep celebrate the 20th anniversary of iconic “The Infamous” by performing the album in its entirety at The Hifi on a lazy Sunday night.
+Veteran pioneers of grimey hiphop, Mobb Deep celebrate the 20th anniversary of iconic “The Infamous” by performing the album in its entirety at The Hifi on a lazy Sunday night.

 Future returned to its original home this year, while it was skeptical that would also be a return of the torrential rain and sloppy conditions of old it was the complete opposite with the festival gods smiling down with perfect weather.
 Production was upped with plenty of confetti and CO2 cannons, pyrotechnics and lighting along with an updated stage layout.
 All in all another epic day on the field.